microsoft/terraform-provider-azuredevops/website/docs/guides/authenticating_using_the_personal_access_token.html.md

 ## Custom Defined PAT Scopes

 Personal access tokens can be used to authorize full or scoped access associated with the token for deployment of different Azure DevOps resources.
-If you wish to limit the PAT scope select a custom defined authorization for the token and select the permisions required for management of the respective resource.
+If you wish to limit the PAT scope select a custom defined authorization for the token and select the permission required for management of the respective resource.